 how to get rid of period pains

-How to get rid of period pains
+How to get rid of period cramps

 My grandma used to say “a woman suffers a lot in her lifetime” and she was fully and completely at peace with this situation.
 A woman would suffer not because of her status in society, but because this is the way God made her.
 And if God made her like this, all we can do is accept it!